Student Demographics

 of Supply Chain Management majors gained at least 300 hours of experience with a vetted and prescreened organization through internships.
 The 91¿´Æ¬ SCM program now ranks 7th nationally.

 Become part of Auburn University’s largest academic unit by joining the ever-growing 91¿´Æ¬.
-Our enrollment is soaring with a 20% growth rate over the last 5 years, enrolling 1/5 of all Auburn students!
+Our enrollment is soaring with a 50% growth rate over the last 10 years!

 Business Analytics 3%